brenwell/pixi-each-after/README.md

 # pixi-each-after

 Pixi-each-after is a plugin for pixi.js which iterates through an array with an interval between each call.
-With stop & kill iteration support.
+Additionally is comes with methods to stop & kill iteration.
 This library wraps `each-after` with `pixi-timeout` as its custom timer.
-For usage information please see [See each-after docs](https://github.com/brenwell/each-after)
+For usage information please see the [each-after docs](https://github.com/brenwell/each-after)

 ### Requirements